Skip to Content

 Norwegian Air 787 Premium class seating on Austin to London Gatwick flight

 When the opportunity arose to return to Europe for the first time in three years to attend the 2018 Adventure Travel World Summit, I looked to Norwegian Air first.
+I discovered they began a direct nine-hour flight from Austin, TX, to London Gatwick.
+Score!

 While I didn't screenshot the October 2018 fares, I do recall the base economy fare being around $200 one way.
+Add another $80 for a hot meal and seat choice, and it totaled about $280.
+Incredible, I thought.

-For another $400, I could upgrade to Premium with all the added benefits and still pay less than $700 total, a price comparable to Economy seats on major airlines flying similar routes.
+As I was fawning over the cheap cost of a trans-Atlantic flight, my eyes shifted to the right on the rate chart.
+For another $400, I could upgrade to Premium with all the added benefits and still pay less than $700, comparable to Economy seats on major airlines flying similar routes.

+I was thoroughly happy with my Economy class experience in 2015.
 Still, only days after that flight, I learned I had a PE (pulmonary embolism) blood clot in my lungs, likely due to DVT (deep vein thrombosis) from flying.

-Ever since that health scare, I've spent the extra money on flights for Premium Economy seating that offers more legroom to stretch my legs.
+Since that health scare, I've spent the extra money on flights for Premium Economy seating that offers more legroom to stretch my legs.
+I decided to go for it and booked a one-way Norwegian Air 787 Premium class ticket for $680.

 Premium Class benefits include:

-• 2x checked bags, plus up to a 10kg carry-on bag, and personal item
+• 2x checked bags, plus up to a 10kg carry-on bag and personal item

 • Lounge access (not available in Austin, unfortunately)